🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Simulate Hall effect
+Simulate the Hall effect

 Parameters: